NETWAYS/foreman-training/architecture/03_compute_resource.md

 ****

-Compute Resource refers to a virtualization or cloud service which is integrate into Foreman as a plugin.
-Those plugins are based on the ruby cloud service library named fog and allows to create and manage virtual hosts.
+Compute Resource refers to a virtualization or cloud service which is integrated into Foreman as a plugin.
+Those plugins are based on the ruby cloud service library named fog and enable creating and managing virtual hosts.
 Some are based on a native SDK or API where no fog implementation exists or is well maintained.

-Depending on the provider machines are installed from an image or unattended in the same fashion like a bare metal host.
-It allows to access the console and do power management operations like shutting down or resetting the system.
+Depending on the provider machines are installed from an image or unattended in the same fashion as a bare metal host.
+It enables access to the console and do power management operations like shutting down or resetting the system.
 Some providers also allow to change the virtual hardware afterwards.

-The table shows the providers.
-Those directly supported by the Foreman Project and its capabilities, and additional providers in *italic* which are separate plugins and mostly community contributed.
+The table shows the providers directly supported by the Foreman Project and their respective capabilities.
+Additional providers are listed in *italic* and integrated through separate plugins mostly contributed by the community.

 Provider               | Unattended installation | Image-based | Console      | Power management | Update VM
 -----------------------|-------------------------|-------------|--------------|------------------|----------